Sodium perchlorate

-Sodium perchlorate and other perchlorates has been found on the planet Mars, first detected by the NASA probe Phoenix in 2009.
+Sodium perchlorate and other perchlorates have been found on the planet Mars, having first been detected by the NASA probe Phoenix in 2009.
 This was later confirmed by spectral analysis by the Mars Reconnaissance Orbiter in 2015 of what is thought to be brine seeps which may be the first evidence of flowing liquid water containing hydrated salts on Mars.

 Selected properties

-Its heat of formation is −382.75 kJ/mol, i.e. it is favorable for it to decompose into sodium chloride and dioxygen.
+Its heat of formation is −382.75 kJ/mol, i.e. it is thermally stable up to high temperatures.
+At 490 °C it undergoes thermal decomposition, producing sodium chloride and dioxygen.

 It crystallizes in the rhombic crystal system.

 Uses

-Sodium perchlorate is the precursor to many other perchlorate salts, often taking advantage of their low solubility relative to NaClO4 (209 g/100 mL at 25 °C).
 Perchloric acid is made by treating NaClO4 with HCl.
 Ammonium perchlorate and potassium perchlorate, of interest in rocketry and pyrotechnics, are prepared by double decomposition from a solution of sodium perchlorate and ammonium chloride or potassium chloride, respectively.

 Laboratory applications

+Because of its high solubility (2096 g/L at 25 °C) and the inert behaviour of dissolved perchlorate, solutions of NaClO4 are often used as unreactive background electrolyte (supporting electrolyte).
+Indeed, because the reduction reaction of perchlorate is kinetically limited even if it is a thermodynamically unstable compound, perchlorate is a redox non-sensitive anion.
+It is also a non-complexing anion with a fairly low ligand binding capacity.

+In the past perchlorates were quite widely used in the synthesis of coordination compounds because their larger size (compared to halides) and excellent hydrogen bonding abilities made them highly effective counter-ions for complexes with ammine, aquo and halido ligands, often yielding highly crystalline products.
+However because of the hazards (see Safety Section below) associated with their use they have been largely superseded in most labs by much less risky counterions like fluoroborate (BF4–, PF6–) and related anions.

+Sodium perchlorate is the precursor to ammonium, potassium and lithium perchlorate salts, often taking advantage of their low solubility in water relative to NaClO4 (209 g/(100 mL) at 25 °C).